cainan-c/TaikoPythonTools/TaikoSongConversionTool/README.md

 | Nijiiro Ver.                   | Arcade                  | AC16                | N/A               | ❌ NOT PLANNED  |
 | Rhythm Festival                | Nintendo Switch         | NS2 (JP/ASIA)       | N/A               | ❌ NOT PLANNED  |
 | The Drum Master                | PC, Xbox One, Series SX | TDMX, XB1 (N/A)     | N/A               | ❌ NOT PLANNED  |

-A version of this tool with all song data can be found elsewhere.

 There's 3 options to sort songs by: ID (A-Z), Song Name (A-Z) and Genre